nanoborg/minesweeper/README.md

 - I created a new function which creates a button, upon clicking this button it will reload the page using `location.reload()`

 - Created a dialogue pop-up to let the player know when they have won or lost the game using `confirm("BOOM!
-Game Over")` and confirm("BOOM!
-Game Over")
+Game Over")` and `confirm("BOOM!
+Game Over")`

+- Game over resets the board.

 ## Problems